BhathiyaTK/Automated-Lecturers-Time-Table-Generator/README.md

 ### Using Technologies
 - Python
-- React.js
+- Django web framework
 - CSS3
 - JavaScript
 - JQuery
-- Django
-- MySQL
+- PostgreSQL
 - Firebase

 :bulb: **Hope to implement this for entire faculty using machine learning technologies**:wink: